ArduPilot/ardupilot_wiki/antennatracker/source/docs/configuration.rst

 -  Put the slider all the way to the left (if the Reverse checkbox is unchecked) or right (if the Reverse checkbox is checked) and push the Test button
--  Rotate the tracker so that it's heading (on the MP's Flight Data screen) shows close to "0" (i.e. North)
+-  Rotate the tracker so that its heading (on the MP's Flight Data screen) shows close to "0" (i.e. North)
 -  Return to the extended tuning page, push the slider all the way to the other extreme and push Test